Tomen/plaza/frontend/docs/user-flow.md

 ---

-## Flow 4: In-App User Links Browser Wallet
+## Flow 4: Session Account User Links Browser Wallet

-For users who started with in-app wallet but want to use their browser wallet.
+For users who started with session account but want to use their browser wallet.

 ```
-1. User is in standalone mode with in-app wallet + profile
+1. User is in standalone mode with session account + profile
 2. User opens Account Modal
 3. User clicks "Connect Browser Wallet"
 4. MetaMask popup appears